-After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in Module/Week 1.
-(MLO A,B)
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.
+(CLO A,B)

-The Early Childhood Project must include practical classroom applications that could be used in the early childhood setting.
-The introduction (a 3-page, double spaced Microsoft Word document) and the PowerPoint must be submitted through Blackboard.
-(MLO A, B, E, F)
+The Early Childhood Assignment must include practical classroom applications that could be used in the early childhood setting.
+The introduction (a 3-page, double spaced Microsoft Word document with a title page and reference page) and the PowerPoint must be submitted through Canvas.
+(CLO A, B, E, F)

-Early Childhood Plan: The candidate will indicate the topic, format, and proposed scholarly resources for the project using the template as a guide.
+- Early Childhood: Plan Assignment: The candidate will indicate the topic, format, and proposed scholarly resources for the project.

 The student will read a scenario and write a summary for each.
-A title page, 2-page, double spaced paper, and a reference page are required.
-(MLO D, E, F, G)
+A title page, two-page, double spaced paper, and a reference page are required.
+(CLO D, E, F, G)

 The candidate will take four open-book/open-note quizzes throughout the course.
 Each quiz contains ten multiple-choice and true/false questions.
 The questions will be based on the text and other assigned resources.
 Each quiz has a one-hour time limit.
 The quizzes must be completed the first time they are launched.
 (CLO B, C, D, E, F, G, H)